 A well-functioning caravan jockey wheel can make all the difference to manoeuvring away from the towcar, especially if you don't have a caravan mover to do the donkey work

-With typical noseweights in the range 75 to 95kg, a jockey wheel has a lot of weight to carry.
-It stands to sense that the larger and wider a caravan jockey wheel is, the less likely it will be to sink on soft or loose surfaces.
+With typical noseweights in the range of 75kg to 95kg, a jockey wheel has a lot of weight to carry.
+It stands to reason that the larger and wider a caravan jockey wheel is, the less likely it will be to sink on soft or loose surfaces.

 A caravan jockey wheel that digs in can impose enormous strains on you, your caravan mover, your leisure battery and the jockey wheel's mounting bracket.